Syria raids Hamas offices months after group's leaders leave

 Meshaal had been based in Damascus since 2001.
 Syria became a safe haven for him and other Hamas officials, who could have faced Israeli attack in the Gaza Strip, a territory closely monitored by Israel and under an Israeli blockade.

-Israel, the United States and the European Union have classified Hamas as a terrorist organisation and shun the group over its refusal to recognise Israel, renounce violence and accept existing interim Israeli-Palestinian peace agreements.
+Israel, the United States and the European Union have classified Hamas as a terrorist organization and shun the group over its refusal to recognize Israel, renounce violence and accept existing interim Israeli-Palestinian peace agreements.

 Hamas angered Assad last year when it rejected pressure from the Syrian leader to hold a rally in his support in Damascus.